isawil/russian-ads/memes.md

 This post uses the bright and saturated colors involved in many politically-polarized memes.

 Many of these ads also use the language of internet conservatism.
-One ad uses the word “libtard,” a portmanteau of (you guessed it) “liberal” and “retard”:
+One ad uses the word “libtard," a word used on conservative parts of the web:

 ![Click](https://mith.umd.edu/irads/files/original/3c8d22c35adb8662f2c5a47e49ed0a9b.png)